copperwater/xNetHack/doc/xnh-changelog-8.0.md

   instead of squeak.
 - #holidays extended command which displays which holidays tracked by the game are active.
+- Cold rays and explosions render as bright blue instead of white, to distinguish them from lightning.

 ### Architectural changes